wsherre/Will_Sherrer_Projects/README.md

 # Will Sherrer's Projects
-Some of the projects I've done in College at Clemson
+Some of the projects I've done at Clemson